DarrenCoppinger/milestone-project-3/README.md

 ##### Playlist Player
 The Playlist Player page has two elements the video-container on the lefthand 2 thirds of the page and in the final third a list of the songs they have picked.
 The song on the top of the list that is currently playing will also have the text "Currently playing" in red next to it.

 The video will autoplay on the page loading as each song in the playlist will play through until the end is reached.
+When the video player is ready to autoplay the border around the video will turn pink and the video will autoplay.
 At the bottom of the page is a "Skip" button which allows the user to skip to the next song at any stage during the currently playing song.
 When the end of the playlist is reached the user will see a tost message telling them that the end of the playlist has beeen reached.
 After a delay of 4 seconds for the toast to be read the page will auto-redirect back to the Playlist Editor page.

 #### Login
-The login page is access via a button on tehneavbar o or the sidenav on mobile devicesClicking this brings the user to a typical user login form screen with a submit button labelled "Login".
+The login page is accessed via a button on the navbar or the sidenav on mobile devices.
+Clicking this brings the user to a typical user login form screen with a submit button labelled "Login".
 - If the users has not registered for an account but tries to login by inputing an unregistered username and password they will receive a flash message saying the "Username doesn't exist".
 - If the user has previously registered for an account and input a username that already exists in the database then they will receive the flash message "Password was incorrect".
 - If the user enters both an existing username and a correct password they will be redirected to the home page of the site and shown a flash message saying "Kon'nichiwa *their username*".